Mildred Pierce (film): Production

-The working title for Mildred Pierce was House on the Sand; and filming began on December 7, 1944.
-Ralph Bellamy, Donald Woods, and George Coulouris were considered for the role of Bert, while Bonita Granville, Virginia Weidler, and Martha Vickers were considered for Veda.
-Scenes for the film were shot in Glendale and Malibu, California.
-Permission had to be granted from the U.S. Navy to shoot in Malibu because of wartime restrictions.
+The working title for Mildred Pierce was House on the Sand.
+Its filming began on December 7, 1944, and it was shot in Glendale and Malibu, California.
+Ralph Bellamy, Donald Woods, and George Coulouris were considered for the role of Bert, and Bonita Granville, Virginia Weidler, and Martha Vickers were considered for Veda.
+Permission had to be received from the U.S. Navy to shoot in Malibu because of wartime restrictions.

-In 1942, two years earlier, Joan Crawford had been released from Metro-Goldwyn-Mayer due to a mutual agreement.
+In 1942, Joan Crawford asked for her release from Metro-Goldwyn-Mayer due to a mutual agreement, and she joined Warner Bros. seeking better film roles.
 Crawford campaigned for the lead role in Mildred Pierce, which most lead actresses did not want because of the implied age as mother of a teenage daughter.
-Warner Bros. and director Michael Curtiz originally wanted Bette Davis to play the title role, but she declined.
-Curtiz did not want Crawford to play the part.
-He campaigned for Barbara Stanwyck, who was working on My Reputation (1946) at the time.
-When he learned that Stanwyck was not going to be cast, he then tried to recruit either Olivia de Havilland or Joan Fontaine to play Mildred, but both were still in their 20s.
-He ultimately approved Crawford's casting after seeing her screen test.
-Even so, Curtiz and Crawford were often at odds on the set, with producer Jerry Wald acting as peacemaker.
+Warner Bros. and director Michael Curtiz originally wanted Barbara Stanwyck to play the title role, but she declined.
+Curtiz did not initially want Crawford to play the part, thinking she was not right for the role, but he approved Crawford's casting after seeing her screen test.
+At first, Curtiz and Crawford were at odds on the set, with producer Jerry Wald acting as peacemaker.
+Eventually, Curtiz and Crawford became good friends and worked together several years later on Flamingo Road.